Terms of Engagement

 Roseingrave & Vallance Ltd trading as ROVA Chartered Accountants l Terms of Engagement

-1 Our Service
+1 Our responsibilities & Services

-The financial information will be prepared in accordance with a tax basis and this will be disclosed as part of the financial information.
+The financial information will be prepared in accordance with a tax basis and this will be disclosed as part of the financial statements.
 Any known departures from the tax basis of accounting will be disclosed within the financial statements.
+Our procedures will not include verification or validation.
+No audit or review engagement will be performed and accordingly no assurance will be expressed.

 Our compilation report on the financial statements of the entity will be issued on completion of the engagement and is currently expected to read as follows: